gpsbird/quartz-browser/README.md

 To Install the browser open terminal inside quartz-browser-master directory.
 And then run following command..
     `sudo pip install .`
+Quartz Browser will be automatically added to applications menu.

 To uninstall run..
     `sudo pip uninstall quartz-browser`